 Field-hunting tip

-Look in oxidized zones of uranium deposits country — that is the host setting where cobaltzippeite typically forms.
+Look in oxidized zones of uranium deposits country, the host setting where cobaltzippeite typically forms.
 If you start seeing gypsum, uranyl sulfates, uraninite in float, you are in the right ground.
 Field specimens usually show a acicular to lath-like crystals, crusts habit, so train your eye for that shape before scanning the outcrop.